ansible-collections/kubernetes.core/docs/ansible_turbo_mode.rst

 Synopsis
 --------
 - A brief introduction about Ansible Turbo mode in ``kuberentes.core`` collection.
 - Ansible Turbo mode is an optional performance optimization.
-It can be enabled by simply installing the cloud.common collection.
+It can be enabled by installing the cloud.common collection and setting the ``ENABLE_TURBO_MODE`` environment variable.

 Requirements
 ------------